Key takeaways

 - Teams requiring issue tracker integration (Linear, Jira)

-- Organizations needing enterprise SSO/SAML (not yet available)
+- Organizations needing enterprise SSO/SAML (enterprise offering still "coming soon")

 Viability Assessment